Select Language::

 There are several types of hernias, the most common of which are:

-Inguinal hernia
+Inguinal Hernia

 Accounting for around 70% of all hernias, inguinal hernias occur when the intestine or bladder protrudes through the lower abdominal wall or the inguinal canal in the groin, which houses the spermatic cord that supports the testicles (men) and the ligament that keeps the uterus in place (women).
-This type is more common in men than women.
+This type is more common in men than in women.

-Femoral hernia
+Femoral Hernia

 Similar to inguinal hernias, femoral hernias occur in the groin, but these more commonly affect women, especially those who are pregnant or obese.
 This type of hernia happens when the intestine pushes out of the lower abdominal wall and into the femoral canal in the upper thigh.